 Both AIC and BIC indicate that the best fitted model (among the ones we have tried) is model 11 which is the actual model we have used to generate our data.
-Using asymptotic $\chi^2$ statistics based on the log-likelihood, we may also test the significance of specific parameters and identify which model should be selected.
+Using asymptotic χ^2 statistics based on the log-likelihood, we may also test the significance of specific parameters and identify which model should be selected.

-4.1.1 Fitting the Constant Bivariate Poisson Model in R
+4.1.1 Fitting the Simple (no regressors) Bivariate Poisson Model in R

-In order to fit the simple bivariate Poisson model and store the results in an object called simple.ex1 we type the following:
+In order to fit the simple bivariate Poisson model and store the results in an object called ex1.simple we firstly load the bivpois library and the data of the first example using the following commands: